Confirm your IAF Certified™ Professional Facilitator Status

 Upon receipt of the application and payment, an IAF Assessor reviews the Recertification materials and the candidate is notified within 60 days on the outcome of the application.
 Recertification materials are reviewed anonymously (i.e. identifiers are removed from the application and a number is assigned before being sent to the Assessor for review).

-For more information about the CPF Recertification process, please contact the IAF at email@example.com.
+For more information about the CPF Recertification process, please contact Tom Bui at firstname.lastname@example.org.